cameronmathis/AUMBBTracker/README.md

 In order to use this application with only the Twitter feature the run.sh script with the command:
 >./run.sh

 The application is now running, and will provide updates for the final scores of the Auburn Men's Basketball games.

-If you want to check if the application is running simply type the command:
+If you want to check if the application is running, simply type the command:
->ps aux | grep AUMBScoreTracker.py
+>ps aux | grep AUMBScoreTracker.py <br/>

+If you want to kill the application, simply type the command:
+>pkill -f AUMBScoreTracker.py

 _*Note: There is a current bug in the tweepy library when it comes to cloning from github._